rowdy15/battery-powered-ble-irrigation-controller-project-with-the-nRF52832/README.md

 The characteristic in the second custom service holds the frequency with which the microcontroller will measure the battery level.
 The code for battery measurement is in the main.c file (near the top after all the variable declarations).

-The code is setup so that the nRF52832 (peripheral) pairs once when turned on and will only connect this paired central device after this point.
-This is reset every time the device restarts.
-I have it like this as I don't have any buttons to cause a reset on my hardware.
+The code is setup so that the nRF52832 (peripheral) pairs and stores bonding info for the first device that connects to it, when it is turned on and will only connect/reconnect this paired central device after this point.
+This is reset every time button 1 (pin 14) is pressed for 1 second.
 In the working solution, the ESP32 is the "central" device, however you can use any BLE enabled device (phone) to do testing.

 Some of the logic for the incoming BLE commands are in the ble_cus.c (tap state) and ble_opt.c (time left) files.